This biography of Harold Star, and everything on this page, is reproduced with the kind permission of Swindon Heritage.

 Harold Starr was born on September 8,1914.
-He was there fifth of six children born to Ellen and Morley Starr.
-He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy) where his mother was proprietor and his father worked as as shop fitter.
+He was the fifth of six children born to Ellen and Morley Starr.
+He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy – there are blue plaques there commemorating the Starr Brothers) where his mother was proprietor and his father worked as as shop fitter.

 Harold attended Clarence Street School but completed his education at Cotham Grammar School when the family moved to Bristol.